 Click OK.
 The Classification view will now show the classified objects as separate classes – Included in calculation and Excluded from calculation.

 In this step, material names are assigned to the components.
-The names reflect the original material names from the sources of generic emission factor databases of SYKE in Finland (www.co2data.fi), and Boverket’s climate database in Sweden.
+The names reflect the original material names from the sources of generic emission factor databases of SYKE Construction in Finland, and Boverket’s climate database in Sweden.

 Tip

 The names of the components depend on the role you’ve selected.
-You can add more classification for other languages by clicking in the Classification view toolbar.
+You can add more classifications for other languages by clicking in the Classification view toolbar.

 Tip